Get exclusive member benefits & effect social change. Join Today

 If you see someone suffering from a heart attack or believe you may be suffering a heart attack, get medical help immediately.
 Early medical attention may be able to prevent cardiogenic shock and decrease damage to the heart.
 The condition can be fatal if it’s left untreated.

 To diagnose cardiogenic shock, your doctor will complete a physical exam.
 The exam will gauge pulse and blood pressure.
 Your doctor may request the following tests to confirm diagnosis:

 This will show low values in the presence of cardiogenic shock.

 Preventing the occurrence of its root causes is the key to preventing cardiogenic shock.
 This includes hypertension, smoking, obesity, and high levels of cholesterol.
-For those who have a previous history of heart attack, prevention methods may include medication regimes as directed by their doctors.
+If you have a previous history of heart attack, your doctor may prescribe medications that can help prevent cardiogenic shock.

 Written by: Raihan Khalid

-Published on Jul 16, 2012
+Published on: Jul 16, 2012